apache/flink-web/_posts/2021-08-30-release-statefun-3.1.0.md

 ---
 ```

 While this might seem like a minor cosmetic improvement, this change opens the door to more flexible configuration management options in future releases - such as managing each component as a custom K8s resource definition or even behind a REST API.
-StateFun still supports the legacy module.yaml file for backward compatibility, but users are encouraged to upgrade.
+StateFun still supports the legacy module format in version 3.0 for backward compatibility, but users are encouraged to upgrade.
 The community is providing an [automated migration tool](https://github.com/sjwiesman/statefun-module-upgrade) to ease the transition.

-Pluggable transport for remote function invocations
+### Pluggable transport for remote function invocations
 It is possible to plugin a custom mechanism that invokes a remote stateful function starting with this release.
 Users who wish to use a customized transport need to register it as an extension and later reference it straight from the endpoint component definition.